Best for Blogging

 It’s the standout choice if you’re serious about your blog, and with its free version and various price plans you won’t be emptying your own pockets for it either.
 It’s a win-win!

 While WordPress.com is the star of the show when it comes to blogging, it falls down in other areas.
-If you’re looking for an online business site and want a high level of customization then WordPress.com isn’t your best option.
+If you’re looking for an website builder for small business and want a high level of customization then WordPress.com isn’t your best option.

 With this said, WordPress.com does have a Business plan for $300, billed annually.
 This is the plan they recommend for small businesses.
 It includes business theme templates, Google Analytics support, and unlimited storage.